 During the ancient days, Cancun holidays weren’t even a concept and the indigenous Mayas occupied and thrived on the lands of the fertile Yucatan peninsula.
 The multitude of ancient cities and landmarks nowadays swarmed with tourists, are a testament to the extent of the development of the Mayan civilization occupying the land.
-This, however, was brought to an end by piracy, famine and disease, leading to a very small part of the population surviving on the neighbouring islands of Isla Mujeres and Cozumel.
+This, however, was brought to an end by piracy, famine and disease, leading to a very small part of the population surviving on the neighboring islands of Isla Mujeres and Cozumel.

 Holidays in Cancun however would never be the same without the intervention of the Mexican administration.
 During the 1960s, the Mexican government decided to invest on tourist development as a means of increasing its income in order to complement its then stagnant economy.
 In order to do so a scouting team was sent out to pinpoint adequate locations for resort towns.
 The long coral reef of Cancun with its fine white sand and azure blue waters was chosen as the main winner and tourist development begun promptly in January 1970.